abogo-nono/abogo-nono/README.md

 # Hi there! 👋 I'm ABOGO Lincoln

-I'm a passionate software engineering, full-stack developer, constantly striving to create innovative solutions.
+I'm a passionate software engineer, specializing in backend development, constantly striving to create innovative solutions.
 Currently, I’m diving deep into **Next.js** and **Node.js** while expanding my knowledge across various technologies.
 Welcome to my GitHub profile—here’s a little more about me:

 ## About Me